 General Assembly of the Association:

-The General Assembly consists of all active members, and holds an ordinary meeting once a year upon an invitation from the Chairman of the Board of Directors.
-The quorum for the meeting will only be valid if attended by at least two thirds of the members.
-If two-thirds of members do not attend, another meeting may be held after two weeks have elapsed, and this meeting is considered valid for those who attend.
-It is permissible upon a request from the Board of Directors or one-fifth of the members of the General Assembly to hold an extraordinary meeting if necessary.
+The General Assembly consists of all active members and holds an ordinary meeting once a year at a time announced by the Chairman of the Board of Directors.
+Quorum for the meeting is a majority (more than 50%) of the members.
+If the quorum is not met, another meeting may be held after two weeks have elapsed, and this meeting will be considered valid regardless of whether quorum is met.
+It is also permissible to hold an extraordinary meeting upon request from the Board of Directors or from one-fifth of the members of the General Assembly.

 General Assembly Terms of Reference: